rednafi/rednafi.com/content/go/func_types_and_smis.md

 `RetryFunc` converts functions with the matching signature into a `Retryer`, letting you swap retry strategies or create test versions.

-You can use it like this:
+We use it as such:

 ```go
 func main() {